tune2fs

 verity Enable support for verity protected files.
 Tune2fs

-currently only supports setting this filesystem fea-
+currently only supports setting this file system

 After setting or clearing sparse_super, uninit_bg, filetype, or

-resize_inode filesystem features, the file system may require
+resize_inode file system features, the file system may require

 mounted by kernels which do not support those features.
 In par-